Posts

 Image

 One of the things I have always enjoyed is watching Women Top—whether they are Topping Men or Women, it has always intrigued me.
 It isn’t simply because I am a Switch, but because I have always been fascinated by the differences in how the mind works, particularly in how Men and Women engage in this world we play in.
 I’m not going to take you on some intellectual joyride about any of this.
-Like everything I write, this is a stream-of-consciousness piece based on my own experiences and observations.
+Like everything I write, this is a stream‑of‑consciousness piece based on my own experiences and observations.
 Size and strength, when it comes to the Kink world, are often mitigated by the abundance of toys available to level the playing field.
 I have played with a few Women Tops, but there was a defining moment when I truly saw how effective even a petite Woman could be in bringing a Man to his knees—literally.
-Some years ago at a local Dungeon space I watched a Woman all of 5’2” inches wielding a flogger roughly the size of her working her magic on a man secured to a St. Andrews Cross.
-This man wa...
+Some years ago, at a local dungeon space, I watched a Woman all of 5’2” wielding a flogger roughly the size of her, working her magic on a man secured to a St. Andrew’s Cross.
+This man...

 My Celibacy and Kink